| Barry MacDonnell's

 • How to create signature lines and underlines up to the margin with tabs (includes 3 macros to automate these methods)

-There are several ways to set tab stops, clear them, or restore tab setting defaults:
+II.
+There are several ways to set (add) tab stops, clear them, or restore tab setting defaults.

 ☼ Use the drop list menu.

 • Right-click on the ruler just under the horizontal ruler line at the desired tab location.
 [If the ruler is not visible use View, Ruler.]
-Alternatively click on the small button to the left of the toolbar that shows a left tab (triangle) symbol.
+Alternatively, left-click on the small Tab Settings button on the left side of the ruler that has a left tab (triangle) symbol on it.

-This opens a drop list where you can choose the tab type to insert:
+This opens a drop list where you can choose (click on) the tab type to insert at that ruler location:

-Note that you can also clear the first tab, clear all tabs, set default tab settings, or set multiple tabs with Tab Set on that dialog (or with Format, Line, Tab Set).
+• Note that you can also clear the first tab, clear all tabs (e.g., before setting new tabs to "Repeat every..."), set default tab settings, or set multiple tabs with the Tab Set... choice on that drop list or with Format, Line, Tab Set — either of which displays the Tab Set dialog:

 ☼ Alternatives to using the drop list menu.

-• A Left tab can also be set by simply left-clicking on the ruler under the horizontal ruler line at the desired tab location.
+• A Left tab stop can also be set by simply left-clicking directly on the ruler, under the horizontal ruler line at the desired tab location.

 • You can clear any tab by click-dragging its triangle symbol from the ruler.